Human Clay: Legacy

 The album's third single, "With Arms Wide Open", won a Grammy Award for Best Rock Song in 2001.
 At the 28th Annual American Music Awards, Human Clay won the American Music Award for Favorite Pop/Rock Album.
 At the 2002 Billboard Music Awards, the album won the award for Catalog Album of the Year.
 Human Clay was ranked number 422 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time in 2005.
 Human Clay was ranked number 5 on Billboard's 200 Albums of the Decade in 2009.
 VH1 listed "Higher" as one of the greatest hard rock songs of all time in 2009.
 The music video for "With Arms Wide Open" was voted the 92nd best music video of all time by VH1, who also ranked it number 4 on its "25 Greatest Power Ballads" list.

+In 2014, Tom Hawking of Flavorwire included the album in his list of "The 50 Worst Albums Ever Made", commenting: "I mean, obviously."
+By contrast, in 2025 Lauryn Schaffner of Loudwire named the album the best post-grunge release of 1999.
+That same year, she said it was the band's best album.